moromorad/Balatrino/README.md

 You can also increase your score by having "Joker" cards which ewach have special abilities to enhance your score.
 Every round, the player has a limited amount of hands that can be played, with each hand having 5 cards.
 The game ends if the player cannot reach the total score of the blind after playing all their hands.
-After every other round, the player can choose a reward from 4 random rewards, such as removing/adding cards from the deck, adding jokers etc.
+After every round, the player is given a random upgrade such as adding/removing cards from the deck, increasing hand size and acquiring joker cards

 The aim of the game is to defeat as many Blinds as possible.